doc4d/docs/docs/ViewPro/method-list.md

 In *dataObject*, pass the object that contains the cell data, style, and formulas to be pasted.

-In the optional *pasteOptions* parameter, you can specify what to paste in the cell range.
+In the optional *options* parameter, you can specify what to paste in the cell range.
 Possible values:

 |Constant|Value|Description|
 |---|---|---|